 - Know the risks

 - Get an emergency kit.

 Yes, the focus of this week isn’t on workplace safety—but it’s still an appropriate time to review and reinforce your workplace emergency preparedness efforts.
 You can do so by taking these six steps:

-- Develop appropriate safety practices and procedures to respond to the identified emergencies (here are eight tips and a special report that will help and a model emergency response plan you can adapt)
+- Develop appropriate safety practices and procedures to respond to the identified emergencies (here are eight tips and a model emergency response plan you can adapt)

 - If you have disabled workers, make sure your emergency procedures take their needs and limitations into account

 - Train workers on your emergency preparedness procedures